 Optimum Relative Humidity

 50-70% with 60% usually considered optimum moderate relative humidity with good ventilation is essential for optimum storage.
 High humidity will promote decay.
 Although 50-70% R.H. will reduce decay during storage, significant weight loss will occur.
 For example, mature Kabocha squash lose 1.0 and 1.5% of their fresh weight per week of storage at 12.5°C (59°F) and 20°C (68°F), respectively.
 Weight loss of butternut squash stored at 12.5°C and 20°C was 2.5% and 5.5% per month, respectively.

 To calculate heat production, multiply ml CO2/kg·hr by 440 to get BTU/ton/day or by 122 to get kcal/metric ton/day.

 Rates of Ethylene Production

 <0.5 µL C2H4/kg·hr at 20°C

-If the fruit are chilled, ethylene production rates can be 3-5 times higher.
+If the pumpkin or winter squash are chilled, ethylene production rates can be 3-5 times higher.

 Responses to Ethylene

 Exposure to ethylene will degreen squash with green rinds.
 Ethylene will also cause abscission of the stem, especially in less mature fruit.